nikbearbrown/physics-modern-physics/chapters/06-particle-physics.md

 ---

-**What this produces:** A particle-physics demo (cloud chamber or data investigation) + the compiled Notebook Master Document — a 1,500-2,000 word essay on what 23 demos taught the student.
+**What this produces:** A particle-physics demo (cloud chamber or data investigation) + the compiled Notebook Master Document — a 1,500-2,000 word essay on what the demos taught the student.
 The compiled notebook with photos becomes a real portfolio piece.

 **How to adapt this prompt:**

 - *For your own project:* Demo A (cloud chamber) is dramatic but requires dry ice.
 Demo B (real LHC data) requires nothing but internet access and is also dramatic in its way.
 - *For ChatGPT / Gemini:* Works as written.
 - *For Claude Code:* For the cloud-chamber timelapse video processing or for analyzing event-display images, Claude Code is useful.
-- *For a Claude Project / Cowork:* The compilation step pulls 23 entries into one document.
+- *For a Claude Project / Cowork:* The compilation step pulls all entries into one document.
 Cowork can read all the entries and assemble them.

 **Connection to previous chapters:** Every prior demo feeds the master document.
-The cloud chamber/cosmic-ray demo specifically connects to Ch 21–22's quantum world — the tracks you see are particles with quantized properties.
+The cloud chamber/cosmic-ray demo specifically connects to the quantum world — the tracks you see are particles with quantized properties.

 **Preview of next chapter:** There is no next chapter — this is the close.
-What's next is the compiled Notebook itself: a real piece of experimental work with 23+ demos done, photographed, and analyzed.
+What's next is the compiled Notebook itself: a real piece of experimental work with all demos done, photographed, and analyzed.
 Most physics graduates have never produced something like this.
 You have.

 ---